-The Faculty of Liberal Arts & Professional Studies Portuguese & Luso-Brazilian Studies program will introduce you to the language, literature and culture of Portugal and the entire Lusophone world across all continents.
+The Portuguese & Luso-Brazilian Studies program will introduce you to the language, literature and culture of Portugal, Brazil and the entire Lusophone world across all continents.

 Discover the fascinating social and cultural context of the Portuguese-speaking world.
 Our program is the gateway to a deeper understanding of an array of warm and welcoming Lusophone cultures around the world!

 Our challenging courses explore a range of topics, from the variety of the Portuguese language to an examination of several themes in literature, culture, film and music, including a high component of experiential education courses.
 Our courses offer a range of interdisciplinary options and perspectives; from the early modern period to contemporary postcolonial times.

 Current data indicate that Portuguese is growing in importance not only worldwide, but also in Canada.
 A recent article in the Toronto Star identified the acute need for Portuguese-speaking professionals.